opencog/link-grammar/README.md

 - macOS:
-   * Due to file permissions settings, macOS users may need to install python bindindings into custom directory locations.
+   * Due to file permissions settings, macOS users may need to install python bindings into custom directory locations.
 This can be done by saying
      `make install pythondir=/where/to/install`